alexbalak21/spring-security-jwt-auth/DOCUMENTATION.md

 ### SecurityConfig.java
 - Enables method-level security with `@EnableMethodSecurity`
-- Configures HTTP security to require authentication for all endpoints except `/login`
+- Configures HTTP security to require authentication for all endpoints except `/api/auth/**`
 - Sets up JWT-based authentication using OAuth2 Resource Server
 - Configures stateless session management
 - Disables CSRF protection (as we're using JWT)
-- Configures `AuthenticationManager` for JSON authentication
+- Configures `AuthenticationManager` to use custom `UserDetailsService`
 - Sets up password encoding with BCrypt
+- Configures OAuth2 Resource Server for JWT validation

 ### CORS Configuration
 - Allows cross-origin requests from any origin (configured in `CorsConfiguration.java`)